 The Joint Gift

-Instead of getting each other individual gifts, why not pool your money to get something awesome?
-It can be something as good as a spa weekend or a fire pit for the family.
-The best part?
-Choosing something that you can all do or enjoy together.
+Instead of getting each other individual gifts, why not pool your money to get something awesome for everyone to enjoy?
+It can be something as soothing as a spa weekend, or something practical, like a fire pit for the family.

 The Philanthropic Endeavor

 Not everyone is as fortunate as we are, so it’s a wonderful idea to forgo your own gifts and give back.
 One suggestion is to all pick a name of someone in the group out of a hat.
-Once you’ve chosen, it’s up to you to choose a charity that is special to that person—say, the ASPCA for animal lovers—and make a donation in their name.
+Once you’ve chosen, it’s up to you to choose a charity that is special to that person—say, the American Society for the Prevention of Cruelty to Animals (ASPCA) for animal lovers—and make a donation in their name.
 At the “exchange,” you can all go around and share how and why you chose that cause.

 The White Elephant

-There’s something still so special about a Secret Snowflake, especially when your office is large enough and the team knows how to keep a secret (yes, that’s key).
-To make it a little more informative, have each person fill out a tiny questionnaire about their likes and interests so their “Secret Snowflake” has some ideas.
+There’s something still so special about a Secret Snowflake, especially when your group is large enough and can keep a secret (yes, that’s key.)
+To make it a little more informative, have each person fill out a tiny questionnaire about their likes and interests so their “Secret Snowflake” has some ideas of what to gift.
 At the party, have each person guess who their Snowflake is.

 The Gift Auction